LibertyDSNP/spec/pages/DSNP/Announcements.md

 There is no guarantee that, at time of creation, a given Announcement will be from the `fromId` claimed in the Announcement.
 The reader MUST perform a validation of the Announcement at read time to ensure authenticity.
-Implementations MUST provide a way to validate what [signatures](Signatures.md) are associated with a given [identifier](Identifiers.md).
+Implementations MUST provide a way to validate that the [identifier](Identifiers.md) associated with a given [Announcement](Announcements.md) is authentic.

 ## Announcement Types